 Throughout all quarters, the CAR vessel category consistently makes the largest contribution at both 63 and 125 Hz.
 Following the CAR vessels, TGC vessels make the second largest contributions to URN in both frequency bands.
 Conversely, the PAS vessel category consistently makes the lowest contribution for all quarters.
 The contribution of PAS vessels is so low that it falls outside the range of the y-axis in the first quarter's comparisons.
 The contribution of PAS vessels is close to 0 % for both frequencies.

-To see the seasonal cycles, the same values are plotted in a chronological order in Figure 30.
+Figure 30 shows the same values are plotted in a chronological order highlight the seasonal cycles.

-Figure 30 Sound energy density (in pJ/m3) of different vessel categories in the Black Sea for each quarter in chronological order at 63 Hz.
+Figure 30 Black Sea: Sound energy density (in pJ/m) of different vessel categories for each quarter in chronological order at 63 Hz.